Teaching Kids About Real Life EmergenciesEn Español (Spanish Version)

 The caller is then asked questions about the condition of the victim.
 The child should never guess at an answer and should ask the dispatcher to explain any questions that he does not understand.
 The youngster should follow the emergency operator's instructions, and should never touch, move, or cover a victim, unless it is absolutely necessary to remove the victim from danger.

-If someone other than the victim is with the child, the child may be asked to go to the front of the accident site to signal emergency personnel.
+If someone other than the victim is with the child, the child may be asked to dial 9-1-1 or go away from the accident site to signal emergency personnel.
 Children must be taught not to go out into the street where they will be in the path of emergency personnel.

 Young callers will be told not to hang up the phone until the emergency operator tells them to.
 They must remain as calm as possible, and should not shout into the phone.
 Youngsters should know the telephone number for a responsible adult that can be contacted in case of an emergency, and should call that adult